 Simona Dobreva, Growth Manager at 365 Data Science

-Simona Dobreva, Growth Manager at 365 Data Science (and author of the R for Statistics and Data Science course in the 365 Data Science training) is here to answer our “Meet the Team” interview questions.
+Simona Dobreva, Growth Manager at 365 Data Science (and author of the Introduction to R Programming in the 365 Data Science training) is here to answer our “Meet the Team” interview questions.

 Hi, Simona.
 I’m supper happy I managed to catch you between tasks for this interview.
 I know you have tons of insanely different responsibilities, but how would you describe what you do in the company to the people who don’t know you?